 ELIGIBILITY

-Nominees do not need to be Neuroscience majors or Computational Neuroscience minors, but they must be actively involved in computational neuroscience research.
-To be eligible, students need to commit to multiple quarters of research, which can include any combination of Autumn, Winter, Spring, or Summer.
+Nominees do not need to be Neuroscience majors, but they must be actively involved in computational neuroscience research.
+To be eligible, students must commit to conducting research in the Autumn, Winter, Spring, and Summer quarters.

 Faculty members are responsible for submitting student applications, and undergraduate students interested in joining the program should contact one of the TPCN Training faculty members listed below directly.